Self-Adaptive Gamma Context-Aware SSM-based Model for Metal Defect Detection: Experiment

 \subsection{Discussion}

 Through comparison of comparative experiments, generalization experiments and ablation experiments, the following are the findings and discussions achieved:

-1) Detection performance advantages.
-GCM-DET shows significant advantages in detection performance, especially in the mAP@0.5 and mAP@0.5:0.95 indicators, which is significantly improved compared to lightweight models such as YOLOv5n and YOLOv6n.
-This performance improvement is mainly attributed to the introduction of multi-scale feature fusion with adaptive gamma correction and the Mamba mechanism.
-These innovative designs effectively enhance the feature extraction capabilities of the model and improve the accuracy of target detection.
+1) GCM-DET shows significant advantages in detection performance, especially in the mAP@0.5 and mAP@0.5:0.95.
+This performance improvement is mainly attributed to the introduction of multi-scale feature fusion with adaptive gamma correction and the SSM-based mechanism.

-2) Balance of performance.
-Compared with more complex models such as MD-YOLO and RDD-YOLO, GCM-DET performs more balanced on the NEU-DET dataset.
+2) Compared with more complex models such as MD-YOLO and RDD-YOLO, GCM-DET performs more balanced on the NEU-DET dataset.
 The combination of adaptive Gamma correction and multi-scale feature fusion enables the model to better adapt to diverse detection tasks.
-At the same time, the dynamic space search mechanism further optimizes the model's ability to capture deep features, thereby achieving the best balance between performance and complexity.

-In Figure-\ref{fig:metric-size}, the size of the bubble represents Parameter (M), the x-axis represents GFLOPs, and the y-axis represents mAP@0.5.
-The closer the model is to the upper left corner, the better the model is.
-Proposed GCM-DET model effectively balances the amount of computation and accuracy.